raspstephan/projecttraj/sphinx_doc/source/traj_tools_docu.rst

 Starting Version numbering.

+**v1.0.1** - Done 7.5.

+Fixed bug in FilterFiles, wrong argument order for FilterMatrix. / Changed datetime naming for XYPlots, similar to Hist Plots. / Added linewidth as a **kwarg.

-**v1.0.1** - In progress (SR)
+**v1.0.2** - In Progress (SR)

-Plot XY Trajectories for each starting time, seperately for convective peak and WCB ascent.
-Need a simple filter to select trajectory indices.
-Add linewidth as a **kwarg.
+XY Plots asc time as color code.